Sunday, October 06, 2013

 President Sadat, worried about the success of the Israeli Golan Heights offensive and the military cohesion of his Syrian ally, ordered a massive Egyptian armored offensive on October 14 to capture the Mitla and Gidi passes in the central Sinai that was quickly repulsed with heavy losses.

 The Israelis on October 16 launched Operation Gazelle, an offensive to split the gap between the Egyptian Second and Third Armies detected by the SR-71 mission and cross the Suez Canal at Deversoir on the northern edge of the Great Bitter Lake.
 Once ensconced on the west bank, the 20 tanks and 7 APCs that made the initial crossing formed a raiding party that attacked Egyptian SAM sites and military columns with impunity.
-It also allowed the Israeli Air Force to join the fray as the ground forces continued to widen, deepen and expand their African Egypt bridgehead.
+By destroying the SAM's, it allowed the Israeli Air Force to join the fray and flex its power as the ground forces continued to widen, deepen and expand their African Egypt bridgehead.

-The Israeli offensives continued to the point they were 16 km (10 miles) from Damascus, 64 km (40 miles) from Cairo, the Egyptian Third Army was surrounded and trapped with the Great Bitter Lake to their rear, in the Ismailia and Suez City outskirts and on the Golan front were in the process of retaking all the positions on Mt Hermon.
+On the Egyptian front the IDF was 64 km (40 miles) from Cairo, had the Egyptian Third Army surrounded and trapped with the Great Bitter Lake to their rear, and in the Ismailia and Suez City outskirts.

 October 20 saw the unanimous passage of UN Security Resolution 338, which called for an immediate cease-fire, the implementation of Security Resolution 242, which called for an exchange of land for peace and negotiations between the “parties concerned” aimed at establishing a “just and durable peace.”

-The Arab OPEC nations launched an oil embargo on October 17 aimed at the United States, Japan and Wester Euopean nations that wasn't lifted until March 1974.
+The Arab OPEC nations launched an oil embargo on October 17 aimed at the United States, Japan and Western European nations that wasn't lifted until March 1974.